 Or those other relationships that help you grow as a person.
 Learning to trust as a first-time parent and leaving your precious babe with a sitter.
 Or growing stronger and more tolerable as you work with a boss you don’t quite see eye to eye with.

-So, a few times a month, we get together and I whip up a huge breakfast spread- eggs, sausage, fresh fruit, some sort of breakfast sweet (pancakes, coffee cake, cinnamon rolls), and coffee (always coffee)- and we all sit down together, whether on a Sunday morning or a weeknight that calls for breakfast for dinner, and we talk about our life.
+So, a few times a month, we get together some of the people I hold near and dear to my heart.
+I whip up a huge breakfast spread- eggs, sausage, fresh fruit, some sort of breakfast sweet (pancakes, coffee cake, cinnamon rolls), and coffee (always coffee)- and we all sit down together, whether on a Sunday morning or a weeknight that calls for breakfast for dinner, and we talk about our life.

-Not only do I love this opportunity to connect with my in-laws, I love that I’ve converted my father-in-law to my homemade baked goods (previously he would only eat store bought sweet treats) and that now he excitedly asks each week what special treat I’ve made him; and when I present my delicious concoction, that feeling of joy and happiness I get when his eyes light up, well, that’s priceless.
+Not only do I love this opportunity to connect with friends and family, I love that they excitedly ask each week what special treat I’ve made; and when I present my delicious concoction, that feeling of joy and happiness I get when their eyes light up, well, that’s priceless.

-My father-in-law only likes his coffee black, but I totally have to have some flavor and cream.
-In fact, I prefer those fancy coffee house drinks, but that’s not convenient or affordable.
-That is until I discovered International Delight® One Touch Latte™ a while back when making my weekly grocery run to Walmart.
+Many of my friends and family like their coffee black, but I totally have to have some flavor and cream.
+In fact, I prefer those fancy coffee house drinks, but that’s not always convenient or affordable.

-I’ve been using International Delight® One Touch Latte™ for a few months now, and I like that not only does it turn my everyday cup of coffee at home into a flavorful, sweet, frothy latte in just three easy steps without any fancy equipment, it is super affordable (you can get seven lattes out of just one can) and convenient!
-So I can have that “fancy coffee-house” drink in the comfort of home (or at my in-laws).
+I’ve been making lattes at home for a few months now, and I like that not only does it turn my everyday cup of coffee at home into a flavorful, sweet, frothy latte in just three easy steps without any fancy equipment, it is super affordable and convenient!
+So I can have that “fancy coffee-house” drink in the comfort of home.

 How do you like your coffee and what is your favorite breakfast treat?
 Learn how easy it is to make a latte at home with three easy steps and then pair it with my fresh Peaches and Cream Coffee Cake, for a perfect summer brunch!